 What Is Your Risk Tolerance?

 If the safety of funds is your primary concern, then find out if your state offers a Section 529 prepaid tuition plan.
 These state plans let you buy tuition in today's dollars and get an equivalent amount of money for tuition in the future—sometimes guaranteed by the issuing state.
 It’s unlikely that these plans will outperform the stock market, but your money will likely be safe.

 If you're willing to take more risk in exchange for a possible higher rate of return, then you need to determine if your state offers a Section 529 investment tuition plan, also known as an Education Savings Plan.
 These plans provide you with options from reputable investment firms.
 If the market rises, your investment will increase accordingly, but it can also decrease if the market suffers a downturn.

-Series EE and Series I bonds have historically lagged behind the Section 529 prepaid tuition plans.
+Series EE and Series I treasury bonds have historically lagged behind the Section 529 prepaid tuition plans.
 Using bond mutual funds in any of the other savings plans may offer an equal historical rate of return, but they are also subject to volatility and potential losses.